OSMDA: OpenStreetMap-based Domain Adaptation for Remote Sensing VLMs: Related Works

 \subsubsection{Domain adaptation and instruction tuning.}

 Adapting a general-purpose VLM to a new domain usually follows a major paradigm: continued pretraining on domain-specific image-text pairs updates the visual-language alignment before any task-specific supervision is introduced; instruction tuning then teaches the model to follow diverse query formats using curated question-answer datasets \cite{zhu2023minigpt, li2023llavamed, liu2023visual}.
 When labeled domain data is scarce -- the typical situation in remote sensing -- these stages rely on either manual annotation or automatically generated pseudo-labels~\cite{kage2025reviewpseudolabelingcomputervision,FENG2025104335}.
-Pseudo-labeling with frozen, stronger models (self-training, knowledge distillation) has become a dominant strategy in both NLP and vision~\cite{9340578,MOSLEMI2024100605}, though it inherits the teacher's errors and imposes an asymptotic ceiling on student performance.
+Pseudo-labeling with frozen, stronger models (self-training, knowledge distillation) has become a dominant strategy in both natural language processing and vision~\cite{9340578,MOSLEMI2024100605}, though it inherits the teacher's errors and imposes a ceiling on student performance.